Zinc: essential for health

 Nourishing Your Body from A to Zinc

 Zinc protects your cells from free radical damage, providing antioxidant defence.
 Zinc’s actions include supporting healthy immunity, and improving appetite and digestive function.
 Its ability to increase the healing rate of acne and wounds makes it indispensable for skin health.
-Zinc also plays a key role in blood sugar metabolism, for greater blood sugar control.
+Zinc also plays a key role in blood sugar metabolism, improving blood sugar control.

 Zinc is found in high concentrations in the hippocampus area of the brain which controls thought and memory.
 Recent research has shown zinc to be good for the brain, reducing stress and having a positive impact on mental function and mood.

 You can top up your zinc levels by increasing the intake of zinc rich foods: Oysters are one of the richest sources of zinc, with red meat next in line.
 Non animal sources include nuts, tahini, dark leafy greens and some legumes.
 If your diet is mostly plant based it can be a challenge to get enough zinc - overeating nuts and tahini isn't wise.